Christmas Crochet Tissue Box

 sl st = slip stitch

-- The top of the Santa Tissue Box Cover is worked flat – turn your work after each row.
+- The top of the Christmas Tissue Box Cover is worked flat – turn your work after each row.

 - The sides are worked in a continuous round – do not turn your work after each row.